Jeffrey Aalberg, MD, MS

 Dr. Cawley is an innovative physician executive with 17 years of experience in leading and managing physicians and clinical care teams in a variety of academic and healthcare settings.
-She has presented locally, regionally and nationally on topics such as open access, group medical visits, implementation of the care model and team-based care, clinical microsystems, and practice redesign.
+She has presented locally, regionally and nationally on topics such as open access, group medical visits, implementation of the care model and team based care, clinical microsystems, and practice redesign.
 She developed and implemented an innovative population health management model in her role at Martin’s Point Health Care.
-Dr. Cawley was a key faculty member and curricular advisor for the Physician Leadership Program for Martin’s Point Health Care, and she is currently the director for the MaineHealth Physician Leadership Development Fellowship program and cochair of a Maine statewide physician leadership initiative with the Hanley Leadership Center.
-Dr. Cawley is the past president of the medical staff at Maine Medical Center and is the first woman and osteopathic physician to hold this position.
+Dr. Cawley was a key faculty member and curricular advisor for the Physician Leadership Program for Martin’s Point Health Care, and is currently the director for the MaineHealth Physician Leadership Development Fellowship and co-chair of a Maine statewide physician leadership initiative with the Hanley Leadership Center.
+Dr. Cawley is a past president of the medical staff at Maine Medical Center and is the first woman and osteopathic physician to hold this position.

 Mark Fourré, MD